ExocoreNetwork/exocore-contracts/docs/reward-vault.md

 Emit events for all significant actions:
 - `RewardSubmitted(address indexed token, address indexed avs, address indexed depositor, uint256 amount)`
-- `RewardClaimed(address indexed token, address indexed staker, uint256 amount)`
+- `RewardClaimed(address indexed token, address indexed avs, address indexed staker, uint256 amount)`
 - `RewardWithdrawn(address indexed token, address indexed staker, uint256 amount)`

 ## 9. Future Considerations

 9.1.
 Reward Analytics: Implement functions to track total rewards submitted for each AVS and total rewards claimed by stakers.
+This can now leverage the `avsBalances` mapping for more detailed analytics.

 9.2.
 Emergency Withdrawal: Consider an emergency withdrawal function for unclaimed rewards, accessible only by governance in case of critical issues.
+This should take into account both `avsBalances` and `withdrawableBalances`.

+9.3.
+AVS Balance Reporting: Implement a function to report the total balance across all tokens for a given AVS, which could be useful for AVS providers to track their reward distribution.